Infection Prevention and Control

 - Offer guidance on setting-specific infection control principles, including policies and procedures for visitors, use of personal protective equipment (PPE) and quality improvement processes

 - Meet Centers for Disease Control and Prevention standards for quality training

 Comagine Health’s subject matter experts have decades of experience working in quality improvement training, education and consultation.

-We have established, trusted working relationships across a variety of settings, including long-term care and skilled nursing facilities, public health agencies, tribal health agencies, rural and critical access hospitals, clinics serving disadvantaged populations, and non-health care-related essential services.
+We have established, trusted working relationships across a variety of settings, including long-term care and skilled nursing facilities, public health agencies, tribal health agencies, rural and critical access hospitals, clinics serving under-resourced communities, and non-health care-related essential service providers.

 Why Is Infection Prevention So Important Right Now?

-Dr. Sarah Woolsey, medical director of systemwide quality improvement, discusses the importance of infection prevention during the coronavirus pandemic.
+Dr. Sarah Woolsey discusses the importance of infection prevention during the coronavirus pandemic.

 Why Comagine Health?